axsemantics/rohrpost/doc/index.rst

 - ``get_group_name(self, message_type)`` or ``group_name``, with the method
   having preference over the attribute.
 This method or attribute should return a string that denotes the group receiving the message.
 All users in that group will receive a message.
-This gives you the possiblity to build per-object, per-class or global groups.
+This gives you the possibility to build per-object, per-class or global groups.
-  If neither the message nor the attribute are given, the group name is the lowercased class name combined with the object's ID: f'{object.__class__.__name__.lower()}-{object.pk}'
+  If neither the message nor the attribute are given, the group name is the lower cased class name combined with the object's ID: f'{object.__class__.__name__.lower()}-{object.pk}'
 - ``get_push_notification_data(self, updated_fields, message_type)`` returning a dictionary
   (or any data structure) containing the data you wish to send to the client.